trigger-corp/Forge-Documentation/source/getting-started.rst

 At this point, you're ready to edit your app and start running builds!

-If you're starting your app in Chrome, take a look at our :ref:`Chrome tutorial <chrome-index>`.
-Or, you can also follow the same tutorial on :ref:`Mobile <mobile-index>`.

 .. _forge-existing-app:

 Working with an existing app